Qsync

 This cause applier_writer_f

-to the master’s relay reader.
+to write ACK message to the master’s relay reader.

 Master receives ACK